leennoah/DMM_Fall2022/calendar.md

   * First look at materials
   * First Look at Camera and Rendering
   * homework: Recreate the still life by Philippe de Champaigne
 ### A7.
 UV Unwrapping and Texture Painting
-  * Introduce Project 1 (Model yourself as an alien from another planet)
   * Learn the basics of unwrapping polygon meshes
   * Texture painting on various different shapes
   * Practice painting the skull
+  * Introduce Project 1 (Revisit the French Bread project and expand on it to make a full storefront)
+  * `Project 1 Due Tuesday February 8th`
 ### A8.
 Work Day
-  * Work on your project first half of class
+  * Work on your project in class
-  * Sculpt a face in-class demo secondhalf of class

-`Project 1 Due Thursday September 23th`
+  * intro to simplifying meshes (retopology)
+  * Homework: read this article: [What is Retopology?](https://conceptartempire.com/retopology/)

 ### B1.
 Texturing with images
   * First, Short Crit for Project 1
   * loading images as textures
   * Homework - Complete the McDonalds textures
-  * !!Bonus Homework - Take photograph of your own eye and apply it as a material.
-Add it to the McDonalds scene.
+  * !!Bonus Homework - Create your own custom packaging for the McDonalds texture.
 ### B2.
 Introduction to shader nodes
   * Concept of nodes
   * Material maps